BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_4_Sending_a_Transaction_with_a_Locktime.md

 _Why Would I Use a UNIX Timestamp?_ Using a UNIX timestamp makes it easy to definitively link a transaction to a specific time, without worrying about whether the speed of block creation might change at some point.
 Particularly if you're creating a locktime that's far in the future, it's the safer thing to do.
 But, beyond that, it's just more intuitive, creating a direct correlation between some calendar date and the time when the transaction can be mined.

-> **WARNING:** Locktime with UNIX timestamps has a bit of wriggle room: the release of blocks isn't regular and block times can be two hours ahead of real time, so a locktime actually means "within a few hours of this time, plus or minus".
+> :warning: **WARNING:** Locktime with UNIX timestamps has a bit of wriggle room: the release of blocks isn't regular and block times can be two hours ahead of real time, so a locktime actually means "within a few hours of this time, plus or minus".

 ### Figure Out Your Locktime By Block Height